-In partnership with NRCS and Partners for Fish & Wildlife, the Resource Conservation District of Greater San Diego County is offering technical assistance and some funding to expand pollinator habitat conservation/restoration on working lands.
+In partnership with NRCS and Partners for Fish & Wildlife, we are offering technical assistance and some funding to expand pollinator habitat conservation/restoration on working lands.
 This opportunity will involve a site assessment to provide private working land owners with information and resources for adding pollinator habitat to their lands, which includes helping them to identify areas on their farms/ranches for establishing habitat, assisting them with planning, and connecting them with NRCS and other programs to implement the specific conservation practices.